 - Work Zone - You should know that the show site and surrounding areas are active work zones.
 You need to be careful, and agents and representatives are present at their own risk.

-Your Client Services Specialist is available to assist you with any logistical questions you may have about the show - including questions about the Exhibitor Service Kit, Booth Rules and Regulations, Badge Registration, etc.
+Your Client Services Manager is available to assist you with any logistical questions you may have about the show - including questions about the Exhibitor Service Kit, Booth Rules and Regulations, Badge Registration, etc.